Islandora/Syn/README.md

 ## Description

 A valve for Tomcat8 that authenticates the JWT tokens created by Islandora in order to provide sessionless Authentication for Fedora4.
+Named after the Norse goddess [Syn](https://en.wikipedia.org/wiki/Syn_(goddess)).

 ## Building